Soojay7/MDP-Project/README.md

 - Action: change in performance between trials + if automation assistance was on/off for the trial
 - States: if the participant was of low/high self-confidence for the trial
-- Transition probability: calculated using the action of the participant + the state of the participant in the previous trial
+- Transition probabilities: calculated using the action of the participant + the state of the participant in the previous trial

 ## Code Files